Highlights

 F) GPS unit with GPX route files installed

-G) Airport transfer on scheduled arrival day from Porto airport (OPO)
+G) Group airport transfer on scheduled arrival day from Porto airport (OPO)

-H) Airport transfer on scheduled departure day to Lisbon airport (LIS)
+H) Group airport transfer on scheduled departure day to Lisbon airport (LIS)

 What's not Included